Langery/Architecture/README.md

 ## Architecture

-The folder is about architecture.<br/>
+The folder is about architecture.

 Will send CAD or information about architecture.